emintz/ArduinoLib/RTOSAid/README.md

 # Tasks

 The task is the basic execution unit on the ESP32 and the central RTOSAid class.
-FreeRTOS is _multitasking_ meaning that many tasks can run simultaneously.
-Tasks have priorities, and RTOS runs the highest priority available task.
+FreeRTOS is _multitasking_ meaning that many tasks can appear to run simultaneously.
+In reality, tasks have priorities, and RTOS runs the highest priority available task.
+Since lower priority tasks run when higher priority tasks are blocked, tasks in a well designed ensemble appear to run simultaneously.

-Since Arduino style, `setup()`/`loop()`-based sketches, run in tasks, your existing sketches already use them.
+Since Arduino style, `setup()`/`loop()`-based sketches, run in a task, your existing sketches already use them.

 ## Overview